-As part of our commitment to client care we make a written record of any complaint.
-We inspect the record regularly with a view to improving services.
+As part of our commitment to client care we make a written record of any complaint, of all steps taken in response to it, and of the outcome of the complaint.

-Complaints to the Legal Ombudsman (professional body overseeing barristers)
+- Complaints to the Legal Ombudsman (complaints body for the legal sector)

 If you are calling from overseas, please call +44 121 245 3050